 Wonton Soup Additions

-Take a look at this cute photo about how to make wontons.
-The little boy in the photo is making Chinese dumplings, which are something else you might want to experiment with if you are learning how to make wontons or wonton soup recipes.
+Take a look at this cute photo!
+The little boy in the photo is making Chinese dumplings, which are something else you might want to experiment with if you are learning how to make wontons.

 If you are planning to make a large batch of wontons, it is always worth enlisting the help of the younger members of the family, whether that might be weighing out ingredients, stirring, separating wonton wrappers or filling the wontons or dumplings.